 Crabbing licenses are available for both residents and non-residents.

-The regulations regarding crabbing licenses change from time to time, so it’s important to stay up-to-date on the latest information.
+The regulations regarding crabbing licenses change from time to time, including the MD crab season, so it’s important to stay up-to-date on the latest information.

 How Much Is a Maryland Recreational Crab License?

 The cost of a license for recreational crabbing in Maryland depends on your residency status and whether you use a boat.

 The current resident Maryland crab license for sale costs $5 for a year, while a non-resident license costs $10.

 If you have the Chesapeake Bay and Coastal Sport Fishing License or a Resident Senior Consolidated Sport Fishing License, the resident fee for a crabbing license drops to $2.

 The cost of a boat license for recreational crabbing is $15.